A classification of neighborhoods around leaves of a singular foliation: Introduction

 What is the relation between YMCs and singular foliations?
 Geometrically, the existence of a YMC is linked to the following phenomenon (to our knowledge, first noticed by \cite{Dazord}).
 Consider a path $\gamma $ on the leaf $\leaf $ of a singular foliation $\mathcal F $ with transverse singular foliation $\mathcal T_0 $.
 There is a way to define parallel transportation along this path, through a particular type of Ehresmann connections called $\mathcal F $-connections in \cite{LGR}, such that integral curves are always in the same leaf of $ \mathcal F$.
 If $\gamma $ is a loop, it means that each leaf of $ \mathcal T_0$ is mapped to a leaf of $\mathcal T_0 $.
 But it may not be the same leaf.
 However, if the loop is contractible, it has to be the same leaf.
 That is, it is a Yang-Mills connection with respect to a subgroup bundle of symmetries.
 Of course, since we work in the formal case, such an interpretation should be considered as an heuristic idea only.
-But it can be made precise: We will show that any $\mathcal F $-connection induces a Yang-Mills connection, and that choosing a different $\cF$-connection amounts to what is called field redefinitions of the corresponding Yang-Mills connection (\cite{My1stpaper, MyThesis, SRFCYM}).
+But it can be made precise: \begin{blue} We will show (in the body of the article) that any formal $\cF$-connection induces a Yang-Mills connection, and that choosing a different formal $\cF$-connection amounts to what is called field redefinitions of the corresponding Yang-Mills connection (\cite{My1stpaper, MyThesis, SRFCYM}).
+In the Appendix, we will classify centerless Yang-Mills bundles, a classification very similar to the one of singular foliations along a leaf. \end{blue}